 When you specify an application fee on a charge, the fee amount is transferred to your platform’s Stripe account.
 When processing a charge directly on the connected account, the charge amount—less the Stripe fees and application fee—is deposited into the connected account.

-If you process payments in multiple currencies, you should also read how that is handled in Connect.
+If you process payments in multiple currencies, read how currencies are handled in Connect.

 Just as platforms can create charges on connected accounts, they can also create refunds of charges on connected accounts.
 To refund a charge on a connected account, perform a standard create refund request using your platform’s secret key while authenticated as the connected account.